patrikaxelsson/AmigaKeyboard2C64/README.md

 Some features worth mentioning:
 - Can be used simultaneously with the regular C64 keyboard.
-- If connected to pin 3 of the C64 user port, it will reset the C64 when pressing Ctrl-Amiga-Amiga.
+- If connected to /RESET of the C64 user port, it will reset the C64 when pressing Ctrl-Amiga-Amiga.

 It works by simulating the keyboard matrix which the C64 reads directly using two of the 8-bit CIA ports.
 It is assumed that the C64 always uses the 8 COL pins as outputs and the 8 ROW pins as inputs when reading the matrix.